wix/stylable/packages/stylable.io/docs/getting-started/react-integration.md

 * Marks component root by setting the root target `className`
 * Sets component states using `data-*` attributes
 * Appends `className` override from component props to the root `className`
-* Custom or overriden component states are added from external `data-*` props
+* Custom or overridden component states are added from external `data-*` props

 > **Note**
 > To enable external styling, we recommend passing the props `className` and `data-*`.
 To make the component more stylable, we also recommend also merging the `style` prop.